tggrsmth/jumpcloudapp/README.markdown

 ## Requirements

-In your GitHub account, create a new repo, and in that repo create a single page application can do the following:
+In your GitHub account, create a new repo, and in that repo create a single page application that can do the following:

 1. List the users in your JumpCloud organization\*.